RafiAlhamd/ethereum-org/views/content/cli.md

     web3.eth.accounts

 The ordering of the accounts reflects the time of their creation.
-Keyfiles are stored under DATADIR/keystore and can be transferred between clients by copying the files contained within.
-The files are encrypted with your passphrase and should be backed up if they contain any amount of ether.
+Keyfiles are stored under DATADIR/keystore and can be transferred between clients by copying the files contained within. **PRECAUTIONARY ADVICE:** _The files are encrypted with your passphrase and should be backed up if they contain any amount of ether_.
 Note, however, if you transfer individual key files, the order of accounts presented may change and you may not end up the same account on the same position.
 So be aware that relying on account index is sound only as long as you do not copy external keyfiles to your keystore.

 #### Get the balance of any account